pypa/build/docs/tutorial/getting-started.rst

  Recording what build produced
 *******************************

-If a script or CI job needs the exact filenames build produced, add ``--report`` to write them to a JSON file (next to the distributions as ``build-report.json``) instead of parsing the output:
+If a script or CI job needs the exact filenames build produced, add ``--report PATH`` to write them to a JSON file instead of parsing the output:

 .. code-block:: console

-    $ python -m build --report
+    $ python -m build --report build-report.json

 ************
  Next steps